mlg-blog/mlg-blog.github.io/_posts/2021-04-13-ngvi-bnns-part-1.md

 3. Use a mean-field approximating family instead of a full-covariance Gaussian: $\mathbf{S}_t = \text{diag} (\vs_t)$.
   - This drastically reduces the number of parameters and is a common approximation employed in variational Bayesian neural networks.
    But we do not have to stick to this.
 SLANG ([Mishkin et al., 2018](https://arxiv.org/pdf/1811.04504.pdf)) uses a low-rank + diagonal covariance structure.
-   In the second part of this blog, we will see a K-FAC approximation.
+   In the second part of this blog, we will see a K-FAC approximation ([Zhang et al., 2018](https://arxiv.org/pdf/1712.02390.pdf)).
 4. Use the Gauss-Newton approximation to the (diagonal) Hessian: ${\color{purple}\vH(\vparam_t)} \approx \frac{1}{M} \sum_{i\in\mathcal{M}_t} \left( {\color{purple}\vg_i(\vparam_t)}^2 \right)$.
   - We have calculated this on a minibatch of data, and simplified the calculation to be element-wise squaring as we are using a diagonal approximation.
 5. Use separate learning rates $\{\alpha_t, \beta_t\}$ in the update equations for $\{\vmu_t, \vs_t\}$.